-As your business starts to grow, you’ll likely have endless questions for every variable that keeps the wheels turning.
+As your business grows, you’ll likely have endless questions for every variable that keeps the wheels turning.
 How am I going to scale my product?
 How am I going to find more customers?
-Should I be selling in other countries or growing my customer base for a more local business?
-What you’re really assessing is how you will scale your business.
+Should I sell in other countries or grow my customer base for a more local business?
+What you are assessing is how you will scale your business.

-What does “planning to scale” look like, and what types of business operations should you attempt to streamline first?
-You can find ways to streamline just about every aspect of your business, but it’s often easiest to start where others can offer their expertise.
-Relying on a company that specializes in things such as shipping, foreign language translations, or foreign currency exchange and banking will speed up your business operations and provide you with more peace of mind than if you were to hire and train someone yourself.
-To make an informed decision and find the right company for your business, you‘ll need a basic understanding of what each of these worlds looks like.
+What does planning to scale look like, and what types of business operations should you attempt to streamline first?
+You can find ways to simplify just about every aspect of your business, but it is often easiest to start where others can offer their expertise.
+Relying on a company specializing in shipping, foreign language translations, or foreign currency exchange and banking will speed up your business operations and provide you with more peace of mind than if you were to hire and train someone.
+You’ll need a basic understanding of each of these worlds to make an informed decision and find the right company for your business.

-In this blog post, we’ll walk you through the foundational knowledge necessary to scale a growing international eCommerce business.
+This blog post will teach you the foundational knowledge necessary to scale a growing international ecommerce business.

-Oftentimes, you can find a company that will handle it for you, but if you don’t know the different types of international shipping and the associated lingo, it’s possible that you’ll put an unnecessarily large dent in your profits.
+Often, you can find a company that will handle it for you.
+Still, if you need to learn the different types of international shipping and the associated terminology, you may put an unnecessarily significant dent in your profits.

 Let’s start by looking at all the necessary steps for a product to get from its manufacturer in another country to your door (or a warehouse):

 - The manufacturer has your product ready for pick-up.